SecKatie/ha-wyzeapi/README.md

 * Entities will show up as `light.<friendly name>`, `switch.<friendly name>`, `binary_sensor.<friendly name>` or `lock.<friendly name>` for example (`light.livingroom_lamp`).

+## More information and Help

+If you would like more information then please look at the [wiki](https://github.com/JoshuaMulliken/ha-wyzeapi/wiki)!

 ## Reporting an Issue

 1. Setup your logger to print debug messages for this component by adding this to your `configuration.yaml`: